stedi67/shopcore/ideas.md

 - CLI
 - verify cart:
-    - input: items (maybe with prices), rules, catalog, pricelist, tax_address.
+    - input: items (maybe with prices), catalog, pricelist, tax_address.
-    - output: items with prices, rules, catalog, pricelist, tax_address, change messages.
+    - output: items with prices, catalog, pricelist, tax_address, change messages.
-- rules, catalog, pricelist are versioned (as in git) and are referenced by hash.
-- use only netto prices (which make calculations and state easier).
-  -> might be a bad idea.
-We then need a pricelist for every country that will have the
-     same 'brutto' prices, but due to different tax rate have different 'netto' prices.
+- rules (what is update, addon, etc.) are bound to catalog
+- price lists can be handled either as brutto or netto (decided when used)
 - prices are fixed precision decimals with a currency.
+- priceobject in pricelist: just amount and currency (can be brutto or netto).
+- priceobject in item: amount is always netto.
 - no licenses.
 Instead, put owned items into cart (with CONST specifier).
-- use json as (cart item) data format.
+- use json as generic data format.
 - article_code is the unique item identifier.

 - country and tax information is global.

 RULES
 -----
-- availability (for example no shipping to specific countries)
-- apply taxes
+bundles, upgrades, addons, coupons, ...

 ITEM
 -----